phongduong/my-portfolio/data/posts/tips-for-creating-content-for-developers.md

 But it had changed when I watched [this video](https://www.youtube.com/watch?v=RVKofRN1dyI).
 Gary's idea was so brilliant: you document your life.
 You do what you like and share it with the world instead of creating something from the void.
 I liked this idea so much.

 It's been 4 months since I started creating content.
-I am creating content on some popular platforms.
+In this post, I am going to share some tips I use to create content on some popular platforms.
 I [write blogs](https://phongduong.dev/blog/), [make videos on Youtube](https://www.youtube.com/channel/UCXykqt3V2-9bYXKWZRcH0rA), [stream on Twitch](https://www.twitch.tv/koogio), and [publish a weekly newsletter](http://koogio.substack.com/).

-In this post, I am going to share some tips you can use to create more content.

-## Streaming

-Streaming is a great way to share with the world what you are doing.
-You can live code while you are developing your side project or learning new technologies.
-You can also host a Q&A session with everyone or just simply talk about how your day was.

-## Blog posts

-The most primitive content format.
-You can make notes of what you are learning in, daily journal.
-You write tutorials, share lessons you learned in your life or your thought about an issue

-## Videos

-You use videos for multiple purposes like a vlog, create tutorials, or reaction.

-## Links

-This format is the simplest format to share on the social network.
-Most of the websites have share buttons on their pages.
-When you read a useful blog post or watch an interesting video, you can share it on platforms.
-If you can tag the creators in the shared link, please do it to let them know.
-They appreciate that.

-## Help and compliment

-There are many people who are looking for solutions to their problems every day.
-But most of them can't find out the solution.
-You may know the solution to their problems and help them.
-When you look for the solution to your problem and people share the solution with you, please give them a compliment.

 ## Bundle and unbundle